London Borough of Merton: Media

 Merton Park Studios, opened in 1929, was a British film production studio located at Long Lodge, 269, Kingston Road in Merton Park, South London.
 In the 1940s, it was owned by Piprodia Entertainment, Nikhanj Films and Film Producers Guild.

 Many second-feature films were produced at Merton Park, and for a time it was the base of Radio Luxembourg.
 Unlike many other studios, it remained open during World War II, producing films for the Ministry of Information.
 In the late 1940s, the studios produced several children's films.

 In 1950, Anglo-Amalgamated began making films at Merton Park.
 From 1957 to 1959, they produced an average of one second-feature a month there.
 They produced the crime series Scotland Yard (1953 to 1961, 39 half-hour features), The Edgar Wallace Mysteries (1960 to 1965, 47 hour-long features) and The Scales of Justice (1962 to 1967, 13 half-hour features) at Merton Park.
 The first film in the Carry On series, Carry On Sergeant (1958), was shot there.
-The last film made at Merton Park, in March 1967, was from The Scales of Justice series, called Payment in Kind.
+The last film made at Merton Park, in March 1967, was from The Scales of Justice series, called "Payment in Kind".
 Outside filming often took place locally.
-The straight part of the Merton Spur dual carriageway at Wimbledon Chase, was often used for police chases!

-Merton Park Studios apart, a lot of filming for former ITV police drama The Bill took place in Merton, particularly in the districts of Mitcham and Colliers Wood.
+Merton Park Studios apart, a considerable amount of filming for the former ITV police drama The Bill took place in Merton, particularly in the districts of Mitcham and Colliers Wood.
 The set of Sun Hill police station was also located in the Borough.

-Ray Austin, born at 9, Abbey Road, Merton, on the 5 December 1932, is an English television and film director, television writer, novelist and former stunt performer and actor who worked in both the United Kingdom and the United States.
+Ray Austin, born in Abbey Road, Merton, on 5 December 1932, is an English television and film director, television writer, novelist and former stunt performer and actor who worked in both the United Kingdom and the United States.
 He filmed episodes of The Avengers and The Saint in and around Merton.
-He served as director on episodes of some 150 programs between 1968 and 2010.

-The main local newspaper in Merton is the Wimbledon Times (recently changed name from Wimbledon Guardian).
+The main local newspaper in Merton is the Wimbledon Times (in 2018 the name was changed from Wimbledon Guardian).
 This newspaper was founded in 1977 by a former Conservative councillor on Merton Council, but since then the paper has been sold on and it is now widely published in different editions across South London.
 The newspaper is available free, though there is a charge if bought from a newsagent.
 It is published each Friday.
 There was an earlier local newspaper known as the Wimbledon Borough News.

 Economy

-Notable businesses with their headquarters in Merton including:
+Notable businesses with their headquarters in Merton include: